+Figure 11.1 Cost-effectiveness plane.
 Choice of perspective for the analysis

 The general recommendation is that the analysis should be conducted from a societal perspective, so that it reflects the costs and effects of all societal sectors and thus does not result in suboptimisation between sectors.
 Using a societal perspective implies that costs and effects are considered irrespective of the sector in which they originate.
-However, it might be of interest to describe how costs and effects are distributed between different parties, such as patient, county council, community, state and other societal sectors.
+However, it might be of interest to describe how costs and effects are distributed between different parties, such as patients, county council, local community, state and other societal sectors.